cloudwego/kitex/CONTRIBUTING.md

 ## Your First Pull Request
 We use github for our codebase.
 You can start by reading [How To Pull Request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests).

-## Without Semantic Versioning
-We keep the stable code in branch `main` like `golang.org/x`.
-Development base on branch `develop`.
-And we promise the **Forward Compatibility** by adding new package directory with suffix `v2/v3` when code has break changes.

 ## Branch Organization
 We use [git-flow](https://nvie.com/posts/a-successful-git-branching-model/) as our branch organization, as known as [FDD](https://en.wikipedia.org/wiki/Feature-driven_development)